exasol/tutorials/tls/doc/tls_in_udfs.md

 5. [Grant access to the connection object](https://docs.exasol.com/db/latest/sql/grant.htm?Highlight=connection) to the users that will use the truststore in their UDFs
 6. Upload the truststore file to that bucket using the write-password

-In summary, we propose to live with a simple truststore password and to refer to the items in the list above to gain an acceptable level of security.
+In summary, we propose using a simple truststore password while relying on the measures listed above to achieve an acceptable level of security.

 ## Summary

 * User Defined Functions run in a sandbox.
-* The only filesystem the sandbox sees is BucketFS.
+* BucketFS is the only filesystem visible to the sandbox.
-* If you want to use your own Certification Agency (CA), we recommend that you generate a new truststore that only contains the CAs you trust.
+* If you want to use your own Certificate Authority (CA), we recommend generating a new truststore containing only the CAs you trust.
-* Upload it to a private bucket, create a connection object to allow UDFs to read it.
+* Upload it to a private bucket and create a connection object to allow UDFs to read it.
-* Then grant access to that connection object to users who should be allowed to use that UDF.
+* Then grant access to that connection object to the users who should be allowed to use that UDF.

 > [!Tip]
 > For Java UDFs, use the `CERTIFICATES` function from this tutorial to verify your installation of the truststore.